 - Save a down payment of at least 10%.

-I spoke to Evelyne Jamet at Vitek Mortgage about the differences among FICO scores and how that relates to the interest rate borrowers are charged.
-The following numbers are in comparison to the interest rate a borrower with a 600 FICO score would pay who did not file bankruptcy or lost a previous home to foreclosure.
-This scenario assumes the borrower with bad credit is putting down 10% of the purchase price in cash and met the seasoning requirements above.
+We spoke to Evelyne Jamet at Vitek Mortgage about the differences among FICO scores and how that relates to the interest rate borrowers are charged.
+The following numbers compare the rate of a person in each range who also had a bankruptcy, foreclosure, or short sale on their record to a borrower with a 600 FICO score would did not file bankruptcy or lose a previous home to foreclosure.
+This scenario assumes the borrower with bad credit is putting down 10% of the purchase price in cash.

-A borrower without a bankruptcy or foreclosure with a 600 FICO would receive an interest rate of 5.875% (based on the above) and pay a monthly payment of $1183 on a $200,000 amortized loan.
-You can see that filing bankruptcy or having a foreclosure on your record, even with a FICO score of 600, results in an increase in a mortgage payment of $215 over that of a borrower without a bankruptcy or foreclosure.
-However, that difference in payment will let you buy a home.
+A borrower without a bankruptcy or foreclosure with a 600 FICO would receive an interest rate of 5.875% (based on the above) and pay a monthly payment of $1,183 on a $200,000 amortized loan.
+You can see that filing bankruptcy or having a foreclosure on your record, even with a FICO score of 600, results in an increase in a mortgage payment of $215 over that of a borrower without bankruptcy or foreclosure.
+However, you'll still be able to buy a home.

 Borrowers who are not satisfied with the rate offered by a conforming lender might want to look at buying a home with seller financing.
-Land contracts offer a viable alternative.
+Land contracts are one example of this, and can be a viable alternative.
 Typically, seller financing offers: